 Sometime during Holy Week, or even on several nights, a Senakulo — a stage or street play about the life and Passion of Jesus — takes place in many communities, especially in Bulacan, Rizal and Pampanga provinces.1 An outdoor Senakulo often parades a figure of Jesus carrying the Cross through the streets, and emphasizes the violence and brutality of Jesus’ persecutors.
 The bloody reenactment at San Pedro Cutud, San Fernando, Pampanga is the most graphic and infamous of these plays, but the style and interpretive message of the Senakulo varies.

-A staging of Senakulo in Malolos, Bulacan, featured in a video on this page, is performed nightly during Holy Week in various locations around the city.
+A staging of Senakulo in Malolos, Bulacan, is performed nightly during Holy Week in various locations around the city.
 Though organized as the Dularawang Bulacan Foundation, it is also a family tradition: the current generation of Senakulistas (actors and actresses performing in the Senakulo) in this performance are sons, daughters and even grandchildren of elder members of the group, ranging in age from 7 to 40 years old.
 They receive no compensation.
 Production expenses are covered primarily by the local government, with help from local sponsors and donors.

 During the Palm Sunday dress and technical rehearsal at the Mini Forest in Capitol Compound Malolos, Bulacan, the performance started at 8 p.m. with an opening narration about the theme chosen for that year: “Anong Ugnayan mo kay Kristo sa panahon ngayon?”
 “What is your personal relationship with Jesus Christ in your life today?”
 The two-hour Senakulo, which is free to attend, covered Jesus’s life from his baptism in the river Jordan to his Passion, death and Resurrection.
 The script changes.
 It is drawn primarily from the Bible, and to a smaller degree from older traditions, but also is inflected by the theme chosen for the year.